OceanographyforEveryone/OpenCTD/Field_Trials/HermineDeployment/readme.md

 Data processing is still in progress, only raw data is available.
 Use at your own risk.

+One salinity probe appears to have lost calibration, furthur investigation will determine if the data is recoverable.

 ###Lessons Learned

 * 2,000 mAh batteries last for approximately 44 hours of continuous use on a full charge.